Video shows dangers of fireworks

 OLATHE, Kan. — Fireworks can be dangerous.
 Every year they send thousands to the hospital.

 Fire Captain Mike Hall said fireworks are explosives.
-On Monday he demonstrated how dangerous they can be.
+He demonstrated how dangerous they can be.
 Hall said a simple sparkler could cause third-degree burns.

 Kayla Northrop, a nurse at the KU Burn Center, said no firework is safe.